 I recommend 30 minutes for a stand-up meeting.
 I’ve found it’s the perfect amount of time to cover my “I Earn Real Money” meeting agenda (I’ll get into details on that later).

-I’ve also heard of other sales leaders keeping their stand-up meetings to a 15 minute limit.
+I’ve also heard of other sales leaders keeping their stand-up meetings to a 15-minute limit.
 Whatever meeting length you choose, never go past the time you’ve booked for the huddle.
 You will lose credibility as a leader and reps will lack respect for your daily meeting if you go longer than what was promised.

 Where Should the Meeting Take Place?

 Some people hold stand-up meetings in open-concept offices where the team literally just stands up at their desks.
-I don’t recommend that method, if it can be avoided.
+I don’t recommend that method if it can be avoided.

 Privacy is good for the team.
-Not only does it make it easier for the meeting leader to candidly share information, it also encourages members of the sales team to share more openly.
+Not only does it make it easier for the meeting leader to candidly share information, but it also encourages members of the sales team to share more openly.